mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 eventually established Tech-World).

 The Ergo war lasted more than a century and ended when a famine swept over the planet.
-The population dropped by more than nine- tenths in a combination of starvation and nuclear winter.
+The population dropped by more than nine-tenths in a combination of starvation and nuclear winter.
 The civilised area of Ergo is now a small region surrounding the ruins of the starport, ruled by a largely ineffectual Council of Barons who still dream of vast wealth from space traffic and plot to somehow